jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

    As you can see here, we went from a size of 317MB to 51MB which is a significant decrease in size showing successful enablement of advanced compression for an encrypted tablespace.

 ## (Option) Enable session parallelism to speed up compression process via online redefinition
-   **Consider to use parallelism for compress your production database data** **Parallel Online Redefinition For LOB Table (Doc ID 2315184.1)**
+   **Consider to use parallelism for compress your production database data**
+   * Parallelism will use direct-path load, the compression engine can work with a large volume of rows to compress and write out compressed rows to the data blocks in a batch fasion, therefore, it is much efficient than conventional load.
+   * Using Parallelism using direct-path load mechanism, similar to when you use APPEND hint, the data is inserted above the segment high water mark, which potentially can use more space in the datafile.

+   **Parallel Online Redefinition For LOB Table (Doc ID 2315184.1)**
    ````
    <copy>